souvik0306/souvik0306/README.md

 I am a Graduate student in Electrical Engineering at the National University of Singapore (NUS).
 I hold a B.Tech in Electrical and Electronics Engineering from Vellore Institute of Technology, Chennai, and have previously worked as a Software Developer at QBlocks.

 I am eager to contribute to innovative projects in AI, Robotics, and Aviation.
-If you share similar interests or have a project in mind, let's connect
+If you share similar interests or have a project in mind, let's connect!

-📧 Email-ID : <a href="souvikdatta123@gmail.com">souvikdatta123@gmail.com</a>

 📫 Feel free to connect with me on - <br/>